YYue000/cocoapi/README.txt

 After downloading the images and annotations, run the Matlab, Python, or Lua demos for example usage.

 To install:
--For Matlab, add coco/MatlabApi to the Matlab path (OSX/Linux binaries provided) -For Python, run "make" under coco/PythonAPI
+-For Matlab, add coco/MatlabApi to the Matlab path (OSX/Linux binaries provided);

+copy all files from common to coco/MatlabApi;mex maskApiMex.c maskApi.c(but do not compile gason);

+-For Python, run "make" under coco/PythonAPI
 -For Lua, run “luarocks make LuaAPI/rocks/coco-scm-1.rockspec” under coco/

+Note:

+In val2014, only 100 random images are evaluated in the scripts.